ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 ### Hover

-When the client sends a `textDocument/hover` to request, the server responds with information about a given position in a text-document.
+When the client sends a `textDocument/hover` request, the server responds with information about a given position in a text-document.

 This is useful to give inexperienced users documentation about how some constructs work: